House Courses

 To access the modules, follow these steps:

-6. After successfully passing the final evaluation of the course, you’ll receive a certificate of completion.
+4. After successfully passing the course, you’ll receive a certificate of completion.
 Download this and hold onto it.
 You will need it to upload as part of your application to teach a House course once applications formally open on the first day of classes.

 Syllabi and Academic Rigor